 August 6th and 9th of 1945 marked a turning in World War II, and while Japan’s official surrender would not be for nearly a month later the very nature of warfare had changed.
 Nearly four years after the bombings Hiroshima and Nagasaki the Soviet Union developed its own atomic weapon, suddenly the United States was no longer completely unchallenged.
 With the possibility of a mainland attack still prevalent in the minds of many Americans as a result of the Attack on Pearl Harbor, the communist threat seemed all the more dangerous.
 The possibility of destruction of one or both parties through atomic warfare seemed almost inevitable.
 However, though ingenuity and technical superiority, the United States would spawn a defense network across the continent’s northern, eastern, and western territories as an affront to the Soviet Union, and subsequently lay the ground work for what would become the space race.
 This ambitious defense network would involve 52 bases, one of which would be designated to Michigan’s Upper Peninsula’s Raco Army Field.

 A little over 4 miles outside the small town of Raco Michigan lies the decommissioned Raco Army Airfield.
 Constructed around 1940, and originally designated as the Raco Landing Field, the landing strip was originally used as a civilian landing strip before World War II [Freeman].
 However, the looming post Pearl Harbor paranoia and the fear of an impending attack on United States and its assets, such as Sault Saint Marie, generated the need for an immediate military air response capable of defending the nearby area and any potential target in the event of an attack.
 As a result, the Raco Landing Field was redesignated as the Raco Army Airfield sometime during World War II [Freeman].
 At this point the airfield itself had three distinct landing strips in a triangle pattern which had easterly, southwesterly, and northwesterly landing and departing approaches.
 Overtime the airfield would acquire armaments such as antiaircraft guns with the intended purpose of defending Sault Saint Marie from an airborne attack [Freeman].
 However, like many of the precautions taken by the United States during World War II to prevent a tragic attack like this from happening, an airborne attack on Raco Army Airfield, Sault Saint Marie, or United States never happened.
 The preparation of this landing field installation would prove useful however, as the United States exited World War II and went into another conflict with the Union of Soviet Socialist Republics (USSR).
 In response to the increasing threat of the Soviet Union’s atomic capabilities the Raco Army Airfield would again be repurposed to defend against a possible threat.
 On March 1st, 1960, the base would receive its last and most notable set of artillery from the United States Air Force, the CIM-10 BOMARC (Coffin, Interceptor, Missile, BO – Boeing, Michigan, Aeronautical, Research, Center) surface to air missile [National Museum of the US Air Force].
 The word “Coffin” refers to the buildings used to house these missiles, as they would be stored horizontally, and then propped up vertically upon launch [Baugher].
 To accommodate these surface to air missiles and their needed infrastructure, it is estimated that Raco Army Airfield would have needed to under go approximately $1,100,000 in alterations according to a report done by the Office of the Inspector General.
 The Raco Army Airfield, now under the command of the 37th Air Defense Missile Squadron, would join the ranks of 52 other bases across the United States, all of which were intertwined in the SAGE (Semi-Automatic Ground Environment) network [West].
 The base would continue its mission as a BOMARC facility until it was decommissioned on July 31st, 1972 [Freeman].
-While the life of the Raco airfield was vastly uneventful in terms of its intended purpose, the technologies implemented by the base during its lifetime tell another story of Red Scare (fear of communism, mainly of the U.S.S.R.) and the fear of nuclear inhalation.
+While the life of the Raco airfield was vastly uneventful in terms of its intended purpose, the technologies implemented by the base during its lifetime tell another story of the Red Scare (fear of communism, mainly of the U.S.S.R. and its agents) and the fear of nuclear annihilation.

 The CIM-10 BOMARC Pilotless Aircraft and SAGE System: